DominikBBB/PP3-Hangman/README.md

     1. I would like the game to be easy to navigate,
     2. I would like to easily understand the rules,
     3. I would like to enter my name,
-    4. I would like to be warmed if I put incorrent character,
+    4. I would like to be warmed if I put incorrect character,
     5. I would like to track the game progress,
     6. I would like to have a chance to retake the game.